andrewjlee0/powerlifting/README.md

 ![alt text](https://github.com/andrewjlee0/powerlifting/blob/master/images/wraps_against_squat.png) <!-- .element height="30%" width="30%" -->

 * Some nationalities are much stronger on-average than others, and others are much weaker on-average than others.
-Crucially, these nationalities have very few competitors and are unlikely to be representative of the population (<5).
-With more competitors, we should expect a regression to the mean, and thus, smaller differences in strength between nationalities.
+To explain why, note that these nationalities have very few competitors and are thus unlikely to be representative of the population (<5).
+With more competitors, we should expect a regression to the mean and smaller disparities in strength.

 ![alt text](https://github.com/andrewjlee0/powerlifting/blob/master/images/nationality_pivot.png) <!-- .element height="50%" width="50%" -->

 ## 6. Model Building
 After CatBoost encoding the models, I split the data into train and test sets of 80% to 20%.
-I compared three regression algorithms, one for each DV, for a total of 9 models:
+I compared 3 regression algorithms, 1 for each of the 3 DV's, for a total of 9 models:

 * **Linear:** Baseline model
 * **Lasso:** A method that reduces the coefficients of each variable to zero relative to their prediction error (i.e. importance) via regularization, which reduces overfitting